 This is the last regular Sunday feature looking back at selected articles from the early days of this blog before readership had ramped up.
 The pool of under-appreciated articles has been exhausted.
 Enjoy.

 The Dividend Guy challenged other bloggers to post their top 3 investing mistakes.
-The most recent blog to take up the challenge was the Financial Jungle.
 Here is my contribution.

 1. Putting my first savings into fixed income investments